 Are you ready for this?

-Let’s schedule a party and then make a cross-referenced guest list and make a list of all the drinks and food and paper plates and napkins we’ll need …
+Let’s schedule a party.
+Then, we’ll make a cross-referenced guest list and make a list of all the drinks and food and paper plates and napkins we’ll need …

 There are two kinds of people: those who hear “February is National Time Management Month” and immediately make a list of ways to celebrate, and those who throw a few extra items of laundry on the floor and throw the window wide to yell, “I’ll do it laaaater!”

 If you’re the type who thrives on organization, you likely already know about the ways your wearable and hand-held technology can help you keep it all together.
-If you’re in the crowd who likes to throw a little chaos in the mix, we thought we’d remind you of a few ways your smartphone and other tech can help you keep it together.
+Like throwing a little chaos in the mix?
+We thought we’d remind you of a few ways your smartphone and other tech can help you keep it together.
 So … you’re welcome!
 After you’re done with this blog, you’ll know how to set yourself a reminder to send us a Thank-you.

 Sync Your Calendar

-If you’re not syncing up your calendars, you’re bound to drop things between the cracks.
+Similarly, things are bound to slip between the cracks if your calendars aren’t synced up.
 If you’re using Google, go into settings and get your personal email account, your work email account and your phone calendar to all play nice together.
 If you have an Android phone, you should already have the Gmail app.
 That account should sync, calendars and all, automatically.

 To add your work email account (including its calendar,) in an Android phone, go to: